leighklotz/llamafiles/README.md

 - llm.sh - the base script that others call

 ## user programs
-- help.sh - CLI for Linux help - cann't be shortened to 'help' in bash
+- help - CLI for Linux help - use `builtin help` to access the built-in Bash help function instead.
-- ask.sh - Like 'help.sh' but not not customized to Linux help - can be shortened to 'ask' in bash
+- ask - Like `help` but not not customized to Linux help
+- response - prints the last response from `help` or `ask`, from the environment variable `LLM_RESPONSE`.
 - machelp.sh - CLI for Mac help
 - summarize.sh - CLI to summarize a hyperlink / use '-' for stdin
 - help-commit.sh - CLI to run `git diff` and produce a commit message
 - summarize-directory-files.sh - summarize directory files as markdown

 ## user utilities
-- systype.sh - Pipe to help.sh to provide context for distro-specific questions
+- systype.sh - Pipe to `help` to provide context for distro-specific questions
 - nvfree.sh - check your GPU usage
-- codeblock.sh [lang] [cmd] - Pipe to help.sh to wrap output of cmd in a codeblock of type lang.
+- codeblock.sh [lang] [cmd] - Pipe to `help` to wrap output of cmd in a codeblock of type lang.
-- bashblock.sh [cmd] - Pipe to help.sh to wrap output of cmd in a bash-like template.
+- bashblock.sh [cmd] - Pipe to `help` to wrap output of cmd in a bash-like template.
+- unfence - Pipe response to unfence to extract content, usually code, between triple-backquotes.

 # llm.sh Details
 The help and summary scripts invoke `llm.sh`, but you can use it yourself directly as well.